GianlucaGuarini/Vague.js/README.md

 - ``destroy`` : remove the blur effect and the SVG filter from the DOM.

 ### [Issues](http://github.com/GianlucaGuarini/Vague.js/issues)

-- The ``animate`` method is part of the plugin but it's not recommended, it can be really slow due to the many GPU resources needed to render the blur effect
+- The ``animate`` method is part of the plugin but it's not recommended, it can be really slow due to the many GPU resources needed to render the blur effect on the pages
 - It is not supported in the Opera browser as SVG filters over elements are not supported
 - Not supported in IE10/IE11 ( because IE still sucks )